 Review and Selection Process

-AFG applications are reviewed through a multi-phase process.
+AFG Program applications are reviewed through a multi-phase process.
 All applications are electronically pre-scored and ranked based on how well they align with the funding priorities outlined in this notice.
-Applications with the highest pre-score rankings are then scored competitively by (no less than three) members of the Peer Panel Review process.
+Applications with the highest pre-score rankings are then scored competitively by (no less than three) members of a Peer Review Panel.
 Applications will also be evaluated through a series of internal FEMA review processes for completeness, adherence to programmatic guidelines, technical feasibility, and anticipated effectiveness of the proposed project(s).
 Below is the process by which applications will be reviewed:

 The application undergoes an electronic pre-scoring process based on established program priorities listed within the NOFO and answers to activity specific questions within the online application.
 Application narratives are not reviewed during pre-scoring.
 Request details and budget information should comply with program guidance and statutory funding limitations.
 The pre-score is 50 percent of the total application score.

 Applications with the highest pre-score will undergo peer review.
-The peer review is comprised of fire service representatives recommended by CDP national organizations.
+The peer review is comprised of fire service representatives recommended by the organizations represented on the CDP.
 The panelists assess the merits of each application based on the narrative section of the application, including the evaluation elements listed in the Narrative Evaluation Criteria below.
-Panelists will independently score each project within the application, discuss the merits and/or shortcomings of the application with his or her peers, and document the findings.
+Panelists independently score each project within the application, discuss the merits and/or shortcomings of the application with their peers, and document the findings.
 A consensus is not required.
 The panel score is 50 percent of the total application score.

 Narrative Evaluation Criteria